Visiting from New Zealand

 Who can get

-To be eligible for Medicare you must both:
+To be eligible for Medicare you must have been both:

-- be a New Zealand citizen or resident of New Zealand before arriving in Australia
+- a New Zealand citizen or resident of New Zealand before arriving in Australia

 If you’re a student, you’re eligible for Medicare.
-Read about how to enrol in Medicare.
+You'll need to enrol in Medicare.

 If you're a diplomat

-Your cover is for public inpatient hospital care only.
+Your cover is for public inpatient and outpatient hospital care only.
 You won’t get a Medicare benefit for out of hospital services under the agreement.

 What documents you need to show

-At the public hospital or pharmacy you need to ask staff to treat you under the reciprocal health care agreement.
+At a public hospital or pharmacy you need to ask staff to treat you under the reciprocal health care agreement.